VolkerK/jquery.mobile.swiper/README.md

 A lightweight jQuery Mobile Plug-in that loads a new page when you swipe right or left.
 How to use
 ----------
-Put *jquery.mobile.swiper.js* into your jQuery Mobile application like you would do with any other plugin.
+Put *jquery.mobile.swiper.js* into your jQuery Mobile application like you would do with any other plugin.<br>
 You can then add data-swipeleft and data-swipright attributes to you're data-role="page".

 ```html